farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 }
 ```

+DI requires some extra types, but can dramatically reduce implementation complexity as requirements complexity increases.

+## Testability
 Notifier implementations don't just have to be for production.
-Great testability tends to be one of the first benefits of DI.
 We can swap out dependencies with ones custom-built for our testing.

 ```cs
 class MockMessageNotifier : IMessageNotifier{